 Cambodia has a population of more than 16 million people.
 51% of the population is comprised of women.
 In 2018, life expectancy for women was estimated at 71.6, while life expectancy for men was estimated as 67.3.
 As one 2020 report concludes, "Cambodia has moved forward on gender equality....
 After several years of levelling off, a positive trend has returned, with a narrowing of average gender gaps in income, education and life expectancy.
-Cambodia's score on the index remains weaker than some of its neighbours, however."
-50
+Cambodia's score on the index remains weaker than some of its neighbours, however."40

-Labor market participation for women was 77.2 percent in 2016,51 and a national report found that "Though women run 65 percent of all enterprises, men's businesses are bigger than women's enterprises on average.
-Therefore, women are engaging in less profitable businesses than men, and access to financial and business development services are crucial to the growth of women's enterprises."
-However, there have been some improvements in participation in professional sectors, and a recent report noted women's rising shares in decisionmaking and executive positions, and higher levels of participation in higher education."
+Labor market participation for women was 77.2 percent in 2016,41 and a national report found that "Though women run 65 percent of all enterprises, men's businesses are bigger than women's enterprises on average.
+Therefore, women are engaging in less profitable businesses than men, and access to financial and business development services are crucial to the growth of women's enterprises."42 However, there have been some improvements in participation in professional sectors, and a recent report noted women's rising shares in decisionmaking and executive positions, and higher levels of participation in higher education.

 Limited participation in decision-making has also been observed in community based natural resources management (CBNRM), and "Sometimes, marginalized groups such as women, widowers, young people and the very poor fail to gain benefits from CBNRM.
-They may not have the time, capacity or status to attend community meetings, meaning they are left out of decisionmaking and do not receive information about their rights."
-The same study notes that "Recent efforts to comprehensively integrate gender perspectives in CBNRM indicate growing recognition of women's specific roles....
-Too often this becomes simply a focus on women, however, without examining power structures and how men and women relate to each other in decision-making, "55 and "Powerful community members dominate decision-making and monopolize benefits while further marginalizing disadvantaged groups, especially women and the poor."
-56
+They may not have the time, capacity or status to attend the very poor fall to gain benefits from CBNRM.
+They may not have the time, capacity or status to attend community meetings, meaning they are left out of decisionmaking and do not receive information about their rights."44 The same study notes that "Recent efforts to comprehensively integrate gender perspectives in CBNRM indicate growing recognition of women's specific roles....Too often this becomes simply a focus on women, however, without examining power structures and how men and women relate to each other in decision-making," 45 and "Powerful community members dominate decision-making and monopolize benefits while further marginalizing disadvantaged groups, especially women and the poor."